jhoward321/PythonP2PBotnet/README.md

 The botnet consists of three primary components:
 * botnet.py - client node that communicates with other nodes and waits for commands from a commander
 * commander.py - command module to send commands to enslaved nodes in the botnet
-* server.tac - a kademlia server for clients to bootstrap into the network.
-This is only needed if do not have an existing kademlia network in place.
+* server.tac - a kademlia server for clients to bootstrap into the network

 botnet.py spawns a p2p node that will communicate with other nodes.
 Using python kademlia library